Glacier Bay Basin: History

 Varying claims in the Alaska panhandle before arbitration in 1903.
 In blue is the border claimed by the United States, in red is the border claimed by Canada and the United Kingdom.
 Green is the boundary asserted by British Columbia.
 Yellow indicates the modern border.

-Geologists believe that Glacier Bay existed during a minimum of four Glacial periods ending with the Little Ice Age, which has a 4,000-year-old record, as the latest period.
-All glaciers in the park today are said to be remnants of this glacial period.
+Geologists believe that Glacier Bay existed during a minimum of four glacial periods ending with the Little Ice Age, which has a 4,000-year-old record, as the latest period.
+All glaciers in the park today are said to be remnants from this glacial period.

-The earliest recorded history of the Glacier Bay area starts with the 1741 Russian expedition of Vitus Bering and Aleksei Chirikov.
-La Perouse (after whom one of the glaciers in the bay was named subsequently) established contact with the local inhabitants, the Tlingits at Lutya Bay, in 1786, though traditionally the Tlingit lived in the area before the last glacial advance forced them out.
+The earliest recorded history of the Glacier Bay area starts with the 1741 Russian expedition led by Vitus Bering and Aleksei Chirikov.
+La Pérouse (after whom one of the glaciers in the bay was named subsequently) established contact with the local inhabitants, the Tlingit at Lutya Bay, in 1786, though traditionally the Tlingit lived in the area before the last glacial advance forced them out.
 This was followed by the Russians staking their claim to the region.

-In 1794, Joseph Whidbey, master of the Discovery during George Vancouver's 1791–95 expedition, reported that his exploration of this part of the coast was blocked by a wall of 2 mi width and 1,200 m) thick.
+In 1794, Joseph Whidbey, master of the Discovery during George Vancouver's 1791–1795 expedition, reported that his exploration of this part of the coast was blocked by a wall of 2 mi width and 1,200 m thick.
 Vancouver claimed the land for Britain in conflict with an earlier Russian claim, which was resolved by the Anglo-Russian Convention of 1825.
 The United States purchased Alaska from the Russians in 1867 with a claim under that treaty of owning all lands up to "the summit of the mountains situated parallel to the coast".
 The United States and Canada agreed that an arbitration board would draw the exact boundary.
 The arbitration award given in 1903 resolved the Alaska boundary dispute by drawing a line that linked the mountain peaks in this area.
 Because the agreement froze the exact boundary in 1903, further retreat of the glacier does not alter the boundary as the coast extends northward.
 As a result, the northern edge of Tarr Inlet is approaching the boundary.

-With the discovery of gold in the area, gold rush brought miners to the area.
-In 1890, Willoughby Island in Glacier Bay was the scene of a meeting of the miners, which was followed by the establishment of the Berry mining district.
+With the discovery of gold in the area, the resulting gold rush brought miners to the area.
+In 1890, Willoughby Island in Glacier Bay was the scene of a meeting between the miners, which was followed by the establishment of the Berry mining district.
 In the 1890s, a salt mine was established at Bartlett Cove.
-Fox farms and a cannery were also established; however, the cannery was abandoned in 1935.
+Fox farms and a cannery were also established; the cannery was abandoned in 1935.